 “I learned a lot about reporting from working at The Runner, KPU’s student paper, where I also made many lifelong friends.
 My journalism classes taught me new techniques to use in my reporting and how to write well.
 Strong writing is the foundation of any good journalism.
 Even in video, you need to be able to write a script.”

-Hayley Woodin (Class of 2014) | @hayleywoodin
+Hayley Woodin Hastings (Class of 2014) | @hayleywoodin

-Executive Editor, Business in Vancouver
+Editor-in-Chief, Business in Vancouver

-In her role as executive editor at Business in Vancouver, Hayley helps guide a broad range of editorial activities and leads BIV's magazine portfolio.
+At Business in Vancouver, Hayley helps guide a broad range of editorial activities and leads BIV's magazine portfolio.
 She co-produces and co-hosts a number of podcasts and virtual events for BIV and contributes extensively to BIV's publications as a writer and editor.
 Hayley is the Western Canada correspondent on BBC's Business Matters radio program.
 She was one of three journalists in Canada selected as Asia Pacific Foundation of Canada media fellows in 2017-18.

 “A lot of skills, training and first-hand industry knowledge are packed into KPU’s journalism program, as are endless opportunities to apply them.
 The chance to connect with journalists and editors, to intern in newsrooms, to learn from reporters who have been there and done that, are what make this program an invaluable resource to anyone considering a career in journalism.”